Gijsreyn/bicep-local-docgen/README.md

 The Bicep.LocalDeploy.DocGenerator project is a documentation tool to generate Markdown files based on .NET Bicep models.
-It assists by reading the attributes from the model you have defined for your Bicep `local-deploy` and generating reference documentation(examples, arguments, and outputs).
+It assists by reading the attributes from the model files (`*.cs`) you have defined for your Bicep `local-deploy` and generating reference documentation (examples, arguments, and outputs).

 The `bicep-local-docgen` command-line utility (CLI) has two options
 available: